-As an action, you conjure a mass of thick, sticky webbing at a point of your choice within 18 meters.
+As two actions, you conjure a mass of thick, sticky webbing at a point of your choice within 18 meters.
 The webs fill a sphere twice as big as normal from that point for the duration.
 The webs are difficult terrain and lightly obscure their area.

 If the webs aren’t anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the conjured web collapses on itself, and the spell ends at the start of your next turn.
 Webs layered over a flat surface have a depth of 1.5 meters.